 Historic Façade Program

-Ms. Derby reminded the Board that SNB 412 Main had requested a grant of $800,000 in 2010 and has now requested an increase in the amount of $704,660.
-She stated that the project has been vetted and approved by the Economic Development Committee (the “EDC”).
-Ms. Derby stated that the staff recommends approval of the increase to be funded from the new increment generated by the increased value.
-She stated that the current value of the building is $3,500,000 and that the developer needs a value of $10,000,000 to get the full reimbursement.
+Ms. Derby provided a brief history of the project and presented the additional funding request in the amount of $704,660.
+She stated that the project had been vetted and approved by the Economic Development Committee (the “EDC”).

-Following discussion, Director Flowers moved that the Board approve funding in an amount not to exceed $1,504,660 and authorize execution of an amended agreement by the Chair and appropriate officers of the Authority.
+Following discussion, Director Flowers moved that the Board approve an amendment to the existing developer agreement to reflect the increased project funding in an amount not to exceed $1,504,660 of which $800K is to be reimbursed upon the completion of the project and $704,660,to be reimbursed from the increment generated from the improved property and distributed over a 10 year term and authorize execution of an amended agreement by the Chair and appropriate officers of the Authority.
 Director Sabino seconded the motion and it passed unanimously.

 Buffalo Bayou Park

-Ms. Derby reported that the Construction, Operating and Maintenance Agreement (the “Agreement”) for Buffalo Bayou Park needs to have the approval of the modifications of the Project milestone dates ratified to extend the dates in the Agreement.
+Ms. Derby informed the Board that the Construction, Operating and Maintenance Agreement (the “COMA”) for Buffalo Bayou Park was modified to grant additional time for the design and construction of various projects along the bayou that are being managed by other local government agencies.
+She presented the presented the amendments and asked the Board to approve the COMA milestone dates amendments and ratify the execution of the agreement.

 After discussion, Director Mandel moved that the Board ratify approval of the modification of the dates in the Agreement.
 Director Sabino seconded the motion and it carried by unanimous vote.

 CAPITAL IMPROVEMENT PROJECTS